tradingstrategy-ai/docs/source/glossary.rst

         EVM compatible blockchains can use the existing smart contracts like :term:`ERC-20` unmodified.
 They can also blockchain explorers, wallets and such with little modifications.
-This has lead to born to Ethereum clone chains like Polygon, Avalanche C-Chain and BNB Chain.
+This has lead to born to Ethereum clone chains like Polygon, :term:`Avalanche` C-Chain and :term:`BNB Chain`.

         See also